Remembering Gloria Vanderbilt: The Broadsheet

 The gamble paid off, and Gloria Vanderbilt jeans grew into a $100 million-a-year business.
 Despite having come from a wealthy family, it was a big moment for Vanderbilt, reports the Times:

+“After years of living on inherited money, Ms. Vanderbilt had a share of the profits and a burgeoning income of her own—$10 million in 1980 alone—and it felt good.

+‘I’m not knocking inherited money,’ she told The New York Times in 1985, ‘but the money I’ve made has a reality to me that inherited money doesn’t have.
+As the Billie Holiday song goes, ‘Mama may have and Papa may have, but God bless the child that’s got his own.’'”

 So while it’s fair to remember Vanderbilt as the society heiress that she very much was, let’s not forget that she was also a fashion marketing force and risk-taking entrepreneur.
+New York Times

 |Kristen Bellstrom